You’ve tried everything...

 “But I’ve done so much work” is a belief based on a comparison with others, and an illusion sold to us that transformation should be easy and quick, and if it isn’t, we’re doing it wrong.
 On the contraire, we all know that our challenges are here to strengthen us, and to ultimately help us live more compassionately and more connected to ourselves, others, and Spirit.
 We may not enjoy our challenges in the moment, but how we see them can make or break our experience.
 You can accept and work with what is already existent or fight and work against it hoping to get things to go your way.
 The former is constructive and the latter is destructive.

-As we tune into our pain or illness (or have another do it for us which is infinitely easier and ultimately, profoundly more effective) and heed the message, we can truly excel, heal, and change our mindset from:
+As we tune into our pain or illness (or have another individual or group do it for us which is infinitely easier and ultimately, profoundly more effective) and heed the message, we can truly excel, heal, and change our mindset from:

 “But I’ve done so much work!”